vmwarechina/written/raspberrypi.md

 i tried ubuntu-mate which required 8g storage, though also debian based, but this seemed much more familiar to me, it was running 16.04 LTS, mate (gnome 2) and the menus and everything seemed fairly familiar.

-i looked at ubuntu core, which was built for iot devices, but ubuntu core leverages docker which was just overkill for this project, i'd need additional memory for the docker processes, and there was this whole thing about forcing you to create docker images and put them up on some snap service which required registration that just turned me entirely off.  i never measured how much more resources i needed to run docker, but with 1g ram, it just didn't seem necessary, i'm not trying to deploy thousands or even hundreds of web applications, my stack is fairly opinionated, at most a couple processes, and they don't need runtimes to be installed like python or ruby, so this is just unnecessary cruft.  the ubuntu core itself was quite minimalized, but the deep, ingrained docker dependency was a non-starter for me.  i like the concept of a minimalized linux with just enough to run your workload, but i'd have to load window manager, xorg, browser, etc, so it's not only a headless setup.
+i looked at ubuntu core, which is built for iot devices, but ubuntu core leverages docker which is just overkill for this project, i'd need additional memory for the docker processes, and there is this whole thing about forcing you to create docker images and put them up on some snap service which requires registration that just turned me off entirely.  i never measured how much more resources i would need to run docker, but with 1g ram, it just didn't seem necessary, i'm not trying to deploy thousands or even hundreds of web applications, my stack is fairly opinionated, at most a couple processes, and they don't need runtimes to be installed like python or ruby, so this is just unnecessary cruft.  the ubuntu core itself is quite minimalized, but the deep, ingrained docker dependency is a non-starter for me.  i like the concept of a minimalized linux with just enough to run your workload, but i also need to load a window manager, xorg, browser, etc, so it's not only a headless setup.

-i also looked at fedora atomic, this is similar to ubuntu core--in addition to docker, k8 was built in as well and seems to serve as a way to build up kubernetes clusters.  microsoft has windows iot, but just the thought of having to develop on windows and the potential licensing costs turned me off.
+i also looked at fedora atomic, this is similar to ubuntu core--in addition to docker, k8 is built in as well and seems to serve as a way to build up kubernetes clusters.  microsoft has windows iot, but just the thought of having to develop on windows and the potential licensing costs turned me off.

-there are other distributions, like diet pi, which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.  the other way to tighten up the install is to install something like ubuntu-mate and then work backwards and remove what you don't like, i think this method is like taking a step backwards because you're installing and then un-installing.
+there are other distributions, like [diet pi](https://dietpi.com/), which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.  and [armbian](https://www.armbian.com/) which deserves special mention, this is another minimalized linux for arm based on debian.  the other way to tighten up the install is to install something like ubuntu-mate and then work backwards and remove what you don't like, i think this method is like taking a step backwards because you're installing and then un-installing.

 the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle, it also happened to have ports